Elite College Training Facilities and The Future

 Designing for the Recruit

-Over the past three decades, my colleagues and I have had the opportunity to design experiences and tell the story of some of the most dominant brands in college football.
-From incorporating the latest technology to bold graphics and unique amenities, our designs are a critical piece in helping programs land recruits.
+Over the past three decades, Populous has designed experiences that tell the story of some of the most dominant brands in college football.
+From incorporating the latest technology to bold graphics and unique amenities, design is a critical piece in helping programs land recruits.

-With recruiting as the impetus, I think there are three key trends in elite collegiate training facility design that can be seen across the board:
+With recruiting as the impetus, there are three key trends in elite collegiate training facility design that can be seen across the board:

 Trends in Training Facility Design